Iridite

 IRIDITE

-Iridite is a N.C.P. (non-chrome chemical process) that adds a protective chromate conversion film coating on aluminium and its alloys.
+Iridite is a N.C.P. (non-chrome chemical process) that produces a protective chromate conversion film coating on aluminium and its alloys.
+The process is RoHS and WEEE compliant.

-- Once Iridite coated, the aluminium surface can be welded either by shielded arc method or by spot welding.
+Once Iridite coated, the aluminium surface can be welded either by shielded arc method or by spot welding.